Background Image for Header:

 Round 3 — Final Competition:

 Finalist teams are given comprehensive instruction and support in developing a complete business plan for their idea.
 They are provided with a business coach to mentor their team and a stipend of $1,000 to cover costs associated with developing their business.
-Each finalist team will submit a business plan to a panel of judges and then makes a 10-minute oral presentation to the panel followed by a 5-minute Q&A with the judges.
+Each finalist team will submit a business plan to a panel of judges and then makes a 5-minute oral presentation to the panel followed by a 10-minute Q&A with the judges.
+The Final Competition will be held online in 2021.

-January 24, 2020 Feasibility Studies due by noon
+February 1, 2021 Feasibility studies due by noon